 Our World Musics Room is home to a variety of global instruments and an extensive music library.
-You may become involved with our faculty-directed Japanese Drumming (Zakuro-Daiko) Ensemble or the Union College and Community Gamelan Ensemble, in which you can experience the richness of Indonesian music traditions.
 The Union College Jazz Ensemble performs original works and classics on campus and at festivals and other venues.

 We also offer a mini-term abroad in the Performing Arts of Bali, with daily group instruction with master performers in both gamelan and dance.